 YouTube requires a video ratio of 16:9 Widescreen.

-Snapchat requires a video ratio of 9:16 Portrait.
+Snapchat, TikTok and stories across all platforms work best with a video ratio of 9:16 Portrait.

 How to change the aspect ratio of a video